CUSTEDLOL/titanic-survival/README.md

 - Jun Han would unfortunately not survive if he were onboard the Titanic.
 However, if he were to be female, he would have survived.

 ## Learning Points
+- Data Exploration: Focused on understanding the distribution of variables (age, gender, passenger class, etc.), looked for missing data, or explore correlations between different factors
 - Feature engineering in Data Cleaning to extract only the crucial information

 ## Individual Contributions